Get insider access

 Differences Between Sizes And Variants

-We tested the 32-inch Samsung Odyssey G7, and except for the resolution and size, the results are also valid for the 27-inch model, known as the Samsung Odyssey G7 27.
-It's part of the 2020 Odyssey lineup, and you can see the differences between the different models below.
-This monitor was replaced by the Samsung Odyssey Neo G7 S32BG75 in Samsung's 2022 lineup.
+We tested the 32-inch Samsung Odyssey G7, and the results are also valid for the 27-inch model, known as the Samsung Odyssey G7 27.
+It's part of the 2020 Odyssey lineup.
+There's a newer Samsung Odyssey Neo G7 S32BG75 in Samsung's 2022 lineup, but it's a different monitor with a higher resolution.

 Name Size(s) US Model Short Model Code Refresh Rate Resolution